What is complementary medicine?

 Follow up sessions involve my getting feedback, asking more questions,

-then the next prescription and advice.
+having thought about the case in the meantime then the next prescription and advice.

 Although I usually know how to start off in the first consultation the picture has to be drawn together, a treatment plan formulated, further remedies chosen and information-gaps identified.
 Therefore after each session I resummarise and then separately reanalyse each case.
 This takes a lot of time but is necessary in order to get good results, particularly from the homeopathic point of view.